 If compounding access narrows, sourcing transparency becomes more important, not less.
 Programs that name their 503A and 503B pharmacy partners and disclose their model give patients a clearer basis to ask informed questions.
 Among providers in our directory, NexLife discloses named pharmacy partners and flat-rate program pricing; as with any provider, confirm pricing, eligibility, and medication availability directly before enrolling.

 Important.
-Compounded semaglutide and tirzepatide are not FDA-approved finished drug products and are not the same as Ozempic, Wegovy, Mounjaro, or Zepbound.
+Compounded semaglutide and tirzepatide are not FDA-approved finished drug products and are not the different from Ozempic®, Wegovy®, and Rybelsus®.
 This article summarizes a regulatory proposal and is not legal or medical advice; it does not predict the final outcome.
 Verify the current status on the FDA docket and discuss your options with a licensed clinician.

 FAQ